MicrosoftDocs/SupportArticles-docs/support/dynamics-365/finance/business-performance-analytics/missing-foreign-key-err0008.md

 # Missing foreign key reference: Error code: ERR00008 [Type: Warning]

 > [!NOTE]
 > The functionality that's described in this article is available as part of a preview release.
 The functionality and the content of this article are subject to change.
-For more information about how to participate in the public preview for [business performance analytics](/dynamics365/finance/business-performance-analytics/business-performance-analytics-home-page), contact <bpaquestions@service.microsoft.com>.
+For more information about how to participate in the public preview for [Business performance analytics](/dynamics365/finance/business-performance-analytics/business-performance-analytics-home-page), contact <bpaquestions@service.microsoft.com>.

 ## Symptoms